State the cure. CURE the State.

 our vision

-Establish a balanced health environment that supports patient well-being rooted in the doctor-patient relationship.
+Establish a balanced medical care environment that supports patient well-being rooted in the doctor-patient relationship.

 our mission